 Flexibility: Offers precise control over functionalities, allowing for highly customized solutions.

-Complexity: Requires understanding programming languages, syntax, and algorithms.
+Complexity: Requires understanding of programming languages, syntax, and algorithms.

 No Code

-Abstraction: Instead of manual code writing, uses visual interfaces and pre-defined components.
+Abstraction: Instead of manual code writing, use visual interfaces and pre-defined components.

 User-Friendly: Designed for users who may not have a programming background.